-Alexander Luft is a writer and teacher in Chicago.
+Alexander Luft is a writer and teacher in the Chicago area.
 He holds Ph.D.s from the Program for Writers at the University of Illinois at Chicago and from Macquarie University in Sydney, Australia.

-Alex’s fiction has appeared in Yemassee, Midwestern Gothic, The Coachella Review, TINGE and other literary magazines.
-He currently serves as a fiction reader for Quarterly West.
+Alex’s fiction and essays have appeared in Yemassee, The Chestnut Review, Midwestern Gothic, The Coachella Review, TINGE and other literary magazines.
 You can read his work here.

 Alex has taught courses in creative writing, American and British literature, composition, journalism and media studies.
 He first taught at the University of Missouri in 2012 before teaching at UIC, Macquarie and Roosevelt University.